Honolulu Harbor

-Honolulu Harbor, also called Kulolia and Ke Awa O Kou and the Port of Honolulu, is the principal seaport of Honolulu and the State of Hawaiʻi in the United States.
+Honolulu Harbor, also called Kuloloia and Ke Awa O Kou and the Port of Honolulu, is the principal seaport of Honolulu and the State of Hawaiʻi in the United States.
 From the harbor, the City & County of Honolulu was developed and urbanized, in an outward fashion, over the course of the modern history of the island of Oahu.
 It includes Matson, Inc. harbors on Sand Island.

 History

 Archaeological surveys show that the area around Honolulu Harbor was bustling with human activity prior to 1100.
 The first European vessel to enter Honolulu Harbor was a long-boat from the British merchant ship King George.
 The boat rowed into the harbor on December 12, 1786, commanded by a Mr. Hayward and piloted by Towanooha, servant of a friendly Hawaiian priest.
 In 1794, Butterworth, a British ship commanded by Captain William Brown, entered the harbor by "warping" in.
 The crew dubbed it "Brown's Harbor" to their captain's dismay.
 Captain Brown insisted that the harbor be called "Fair Haven", which is synonymous with the Hawaiian name Honolulu.